Phala-Network/gramine/Documentation/devel/onboarding.rst

      Gramine source code to fix the bug.
 Follow our :doc:`coding-style` when modifying the code.
 Also, write your code in a "similar" way to how it is done in the files that you modify.
-Finally, try to find similar places in Gramine code and follow their style.
+Finally, try to find similar places in Gramine code and follow their style (disclaimer: some parts of the Gramine codebase are very old and do not follow our current style).

    - Ask yourself: is your bug fix generic enough, or does it only fix this particular instantiation of the bug?
 It is possible that your fix actually